 All multiplexers have a mode of operation called Simulation Mode.
 This mode is very useful to learn about the capabilities of the multiplexer.
 Before installing the multiplexer in your boat, you can power the multiplexer through a USB cable and check the connection between the multiplexer and the apps that receive data.

-In simulation mode, the multiplexer ignores all the data that may be arriving at any input.
-Instead, it will use a fictitious set of data for P1 and P2 which can be directed to wifi (UDP or TCP), to the serial output port P3 or P5 and, in the case of the Nmea3Wifi multiplexer to the SeaTalk1 bus.
+In simulation mode, and in the cases of the Nmea2Wifi, Nmea3Wifi and Nmea4Wifi, the multiplexer ignores all the data that may be arriving at any input.
+Instead, they will use a fictitious set of data for P1 and P2 which can be directed to wifi (UDP or TCP), to the serial output port P3 or P5 and, in the case of the Nmea3Wifi multiplexer to the SeaTalk1 bus.
 If P1 is set, GPS data for the location of the own boat is generated.
 Time will be October, 1, 2019 by 12:00.
 Position is in the marina of Mytiline, Lesvos, Greece, about N39 5.85 and E26 33.46.
 Depth is 4 meters, water temperature is 19.3 Celsius, wind is about 10 kts from NE and velocity is zero as the boat is moored.
 The set contains 25 Nmea0183 sentences which are transmitted, cyclically at a rate of 7 sentences per second.
 If P2 is set, AIS data is also simulated.
 It will show 2 boats moored alongside, BEAUMARIS and GALEAO, in the same marina.
 The set contains 14 AIS Nmea0183 sentences which take about 28 seconds to transmit.
 Then they will repeat forever.
 The green leds will blink as if the sentences were arriving at P1 and P2.

 Using the Nmea2Wifi as an example we enter in Simulation Mode by checking the radio button "Simulation Mode" and pressing SET in the main settings web page.
 The multiplexer checks if there are errors in your settings.
 If there are errors, the page is repeated with errors signalled in red colour.
 If there are no errors, the following page is presented: